 Lab 4: Hack TimeLock

-Write a single-use solidity contract to steal funds from the following TimeLock
+Write a single-use solidity contract to steal funds from the following TimeLock contract.
+Your submission should be the solidity program.

 pragma solidity ^0.6.12;